 [From the post Elaine Aron on High Sensitivity and the Undervalued Self – about her book of that title.]

 That is a helpful concept, I think: that being highly sensitive increases the potency of any experiences with emotional elements.

 I’m sure that has been the case for me, and I have had varying degrees of these mood challenges for most of my life.

 Part of my motivation in researching and creating my series of sites is to better understand a variety of social and psychological issues that affect talent development and creativity – including how mental health challenges affect us and our capacity for living a fulfilling and creative life – and what we can do to help ourselves, including counseling if that is appropriate.

 But a disclaimer: I am a writer and researcher, not a therapist – so nothing on my various sites is meant to replace professional health advice and treatment.

-Also, there are a number of well-known actors mentioned below: they may or may not be highly sensitive, but at least some of them consider themselves shy, introverted or highly sensitive (which are different, but may overlap).
+There are a number of well-known actors mentioned below: at least some of them consider themselves shy, introverted or highly sensitive (which are different, but may overlap).

 Sensitive to anxiety